The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 SD Memory Cards For The Nikon Z8

-You’ll want to stick with the fastest cards available when buying SD UHS-II cards.
+You’ll want to use the fastest cards available when buying SD UHS-II cards.
 V90 is your ideal option because shooting with redundancy or JPG backup to the SD card slot will bottleneck the whole system.

 You can’t record NRAW or PRORES with UHS-II SD cards, but they are fast enough to record H.265.
 You can even use V60 UHS-II cards for H.265 recording.
 So, for better cost savings, go with V60 if H.265 video is your primary camera use.